zchee/neovim-wiki/Following-HEAD.md

 ------------

+### 2017/08/21

+`:terminal` now starts in normal mode ([#6808](https://github.com/neovim/neovim/pull/6808)), like any other buffer, instead of terminal mode.
+This avoids the cursor getting "trapped" when a terminal is started.

 ### 2017/05/15

 The `highlight` option is now read-only ([#6737](https://github.com/neovim/neovim/pull/6737)), so that the built-in highlight groups (and their behaviors) are predictable and can be used as keys for features like `winhighlight`.